Wilkie Collins: Early life

 Collins was born at 11 New Cavendish Street, London, the son of William Collins, a well-known Royal Academician landscape painter, and his wife, Harriet Geddes.
-Named after his father, he was soon known by his middle name, which honoured his godfather, David Wilkie.
+Named after his father, he soon became known by his middle name, which honoured his godfather, the painter David Wilkie.
 The family moved to Pond Street, Hampstead, in 1826.
 In 1828 Collins's brother Charles Allston Collins was born.
 Between 1829 and 1830, the Collins family moved twice, first to Hampstead Square and then to Porchester Terrace, Bayswater.
 Wilkie and Charles received their early education from their mother at home.
 The Collins family were deeply religious, and Collins's mother enforced strict church attendance on her sons, which Wilkie disliked.

 In 1835, Collins began attending school at the Maida Vale academy.
 From 1836 to 1838, he lived with his parents in Italy and France, which made a great impression on him.
 He learned Italian while in Italy and began learning French, in which he would eventually become fluent.
 From 1838 to 1840, he attended the Reverend Cole's private boarding school in Highbury, where he was bullied.
 One boy forced Collins to tell him a story every night before allowing him to go to sleep.
 "It was this brute who first awakened in me, his poor little victim, a power of which but for him I might never have been aware....
 When I left school I continued story telling for my own pleasure," Collins later said.

 In 1840 the family moved to 85 Oxford Terrace, Bayswater.
 In late 1840, Collins left school at the age of nearly 17 and was apprenticed as a clerk to the firm of tea merchants Antrobus & Co, owned by a friend of Wilkie's father.
-He disliked his clerical work but worked for the company for more than five years.
+He disliked clerical work, but worked for the company for more than five years.